moorthi07/MarsCMS/README.md

 ###Check MongoDB connection string:

-If you have not created any mongodb database, Mars CMS will automatically create dpdinterface  database in mongodb.
+If you have not created any mongodb database, Mars CMS will automatically create 'MarsCMSDB'  database in mongodb.
 If you like to use different database , change the following code in 'app.js' in the root folder (not in the /public folder *)
 ```
 db: {
-    connectionString: 'mongodb://localhost:27017/dpdinterface'
+    connectionString: 'mongodb://localhost:27017/MarsCMSDB'
   }
 ```
 You can run the app by starting mongodb and the entire app.
 After that, open your browser and go to [http://localhost:2403/dashboard](http://localhost:2403/dashboard).
 Go to the users collection and add an admin user.
 (Fillin Users first and last name and select admin column check box to make the user as 'ADMIN')